Payal Rohatgi: Controversies

-In 2012, Rohatgi alleged sexual harassment by director Dibakar Banerjee and Anurag Kashyap.

 Rohatgi shared fake news and fringe theories multiple times from Twitter account.
 She was locked from Twitter for a week for "communalising" 2019 Hyderabad gang rape.
 Twitter handle of Mumbai police blocked Rohatgi in 2019 but later unblocked her when Chief Minister's wife, Amruta Fadnavis, voiced support for her.

 During 2018 Kerala floods, Payal Rohatgi claimed that it was wrath of God due to cow slaughter.
 Her remarks were called as "insensitive" and she was trolled on Twitter due to her remarks.

 In July 2019, she also commented on inequality in Islam in Instagram over Zaira Wasim's decision to leave Bollywood.
 Police complaint against her was lodged at Oshiwara police station in August 2019 over her remarks.

 Rohatgi also attacked the 19th century Indian social reformer Raja Ram Mohan Roy as a "traitor" & lackey of British, and accused him of defaming the tradition of Sati.
 She also glorified the tradition of Sati, saying that women burned themselves alive in order to evade rape by Islamic invaders.
 Hindol Sengupta and Sanjeev Sanyal presented balanced view of the events over her remarks.
 Museum Secretary of Raja Ram Mohan Roy Memorial Museum said that Rohatgi seems to know nothing about him.

 In June 2019, Rohatgi claimed that maratha ruler Shivaji was born in shudra varna and later moved up in caste hierarchy.
 NCP leader Jitendra Awhad filed complaint against her in Mumbai and demanded arrest of her over her remarks.
 She issued a video apology over Twitter.

 Rohatgi claimed that Jawaharlal Nehru, first prime minister of India, was not legitimate child of Motilal Nehru but born out of an illicit relationship of Kamala Nehru with another man in Facebook video in October 2019.
 She also alleged that Motilal Nehru had five wives.
 Youth Congress leader lodged police complaint against her for insulting the Nehru family.
 Later, she offered public apology to Priyanka Gandhi and Sonia Gandhi.
 On 15 December, she was detained by Bundi Police in Ahmedabad due to her remarks on Nehru-Gandhi family.
 She was later arrested.
 On 16 December 2019 Court sent her in Judicial custody for 9 days till 24 December 2019.
 On 17 December she was released on bail.

 Rohatgi wrote a series of vulgar tweets about Muslim women participating in Citizenship (Amendment) Bill protests for which Twitter suspended her account for a week in June 2020.
 Her account was permanently suspended in July 2020.
 A Metropolitan Magistrate court in Mumbai noted that the tweets prima facie "show disregard against Muslim women and Community" and ordered a technical investigation.